theodric/linux-amd-zen1-zen2-zen3-zen4-openSUSE_TW/README.md

     Q: Will you provide other builds to support other combinations of architectures/distributions?
     A: Yes!
-If buy me the computer to do it on.
+If you buy me the computer to do it with.

     Q: I don't want to buy you a computer.
-Why not otherwise?
+Why won't you do it anyway?
     A: Pay me.